-Measured by calls, the main ports are Copenhagen, St Petersburg, Stockholm, Tallinn, Helsinki, Kiel, Oslo and Rostock.
-Numbers of visitors at the other ports are many times smaller.
+Measured by passenger visits, the main ports are Copenhagen, St Petersburg, Stockholm, Tallinn, Helsinki, Kiel, Oslo and Rostock.
+The numbers for the other ports are many times smaller.

 Cruise passengers spend each night on the same ship, usually while it travels from one port to the next.
 It is also common for a number of days to be spent "relaxing at sea", meaning not in any port.